Majesty of the Seas (1992-2020) — Historic Sovereign Class Ship

 Majesty of the Seas is a retired Sovereign Class ship that served Royal Caribbean from 1992 to 2020.
 This page preserves its history, deck plans, and legacy for those who sailed aboard or are researching Royal Caribbean's fleet evolution.

-A First Look
+A First Look at Majesty of the Seas

-Majesty of the Seas in Juneau, Alaska
+Majesty of the Seas anchored in the Caribbean

 Photo served locally (attribution in page footer).